raihanmalikul/AppMuslimBasic/README.md

 ## How to run migrate?

-run migrate to create a table use migrate one table `php spark migrate -g databaseName -n "date_time_file_App\Database\Migrations\className"`
+run migrate to create a table use migrate one table `php spark migrate class_Name"`

 or migrate all table `php spark migrate`.